pavankalisetti009/gitlab/doc/administration/dedicated/configure_instance.md

 - Ensure that cross-zone load balancing is turned on in your Network Load Balancer (NLB).
 - Ensure that the Inbound Rules section of the appropriate Security Groups permits traffic from the correct IP ranges.
 - Ensure that the inbound traffic is mapped to the correct port on the Endpoint Service.
-- In Switchboard, expand **Reverse Private Link Config** and confirm that the details appear as you expect.
+- In Switchboard, expand **Outbound private link** and confirm that the details appear as you expect.
 - Ensure that you have [allowed requests to the local network from webhooks and integrations](../../security/webhooks.md#allow-requests-to-the-local-network-from-webhooks-and-integrations).